A local proof for the characterization of Young measures generated by sequences in BV: Setup

 exists as a continuous function.
 Sometimes this notion of a recession function is too strong and so for any function $h \in \Crm(\R^{m \times d})$ with linear growth at infinity we define the \term{generalized recession function}

-We remark that in both flavors of recession function one can drop the additional sequence $A' \to A$ if the integrand in question is Lipschitz continuous (which will be the case for all integrands $h$ for which we consider $h^\#$).
+We remark that for both flavors of recession function one can drop the additional sequence $A' \to A$ if the integrand in question is Lipschitz continuous (which will be the case for all integrands $h$ in this work for which we consider $h^\#$).

 \begin{definition} A \term{(generalized) Young measure} with target space $\R^{m \times d}$ is a triple $\nu = (\nu_x,\lambda_\nu,\nu_x^\infty)$ comprising \begin{itemize} \item[(i)] a parametrized family of probability measures $(\nu_x)_{x \in \Omega} \subset \Mbf^1(\R^{m \times d})$, \item[(ii)] a positive finite measure $\lambda_\nu \in \Mbf^+(\cl{\Omega})$ and \item[(iii)] a parametrized family of probability measures $(\nu_x^\infty)_{x \in \cl{\Omega}} \subset \Mbf^1(\partial \Bbb^{m \times d})$ (recall that $\partial \Bbb^{m \times d}$ contains all matrices $A \in \R^{m \times d}$ with $\abs{A} = 1$). \end{itemize} Moreover, we assume that $\nu$ has the following properties: \begin{itemize} \item[(iv)] the map $x \mapsto \nu_x$ is weakly* measurable with respect to $\Lcal^d$, i.e.\ the function $x \mapsto \dpr{f(x,\frarg),\nu_x}$ is $\Lcal^d$-measurable for all bounded Borel functions $f \colon \Omega \times \R^{m \times d} \to \R$ (here $\dpr{\frarg,\frarg}$ is the Riesz duality pairing between continuous functions and measures), \item[(v)] the map $x \mapsto \nu_x^\infty$ is weakly* measurable with respect to $\lambda_\nu$, and \item[(vi)] $x \mapsto \dprn{\abs{\frarg},\nu_x} \in \Lrm^1(\Omega)$. \end{itemize} We collect all such Young measures $\nu$ in the set $\Ybf(\Omega;\R^{m \times d})$.
 The parametrized measure $(\nu_x)$ is called the \term{oscillation measure}, the measure $\lambda_\nu$ is the \term{concentration measure}, and $(\nu_x^\infty)$ is the \term{concentration-angle measure}; this terminology is illustrated in~\cite{KriRin10CGGY} and~\cite{Rind11PhD}. \end{definition}